The WIHEA #knowhow project

 A Mahara collection provides the full range of activities, research and feedback from the project.

 The project made extensive use of social media (#wihea #knowhow) to connect with the wider community and to capture the interest shown.
-Video resources were also available on an open gallery.
-The project team investigated current use of social media on campus and awarded physical badges to those increasing their impact through open practice.
+Video resources are also available on an open gallery.
+The project team investigated the current use of social media on campus and awarded physical badges to those increasing their impact through open practice.
 One of the outputs of the project was also a set of digital open badges with recommendations for how these could be incorporated into staff or student activities, providing recognition of active management of professional online digital identity.
 A set of webpages is available on our Learning and Development site.